-Prescription Discount Cards for Seniors
+How Prescription Discount Cards Can Save Seniors Money

 Healthcare in the United States is an elaborate system that few of us understand.
 The high cost of medicine, however, is something we’re all familiar with.
 What’s more, most older adults have limited insurance, huge deductibles or no prescription coverage.
 To do away with the constant struggle to pay for prescription drugs, I really recommend that older adults get themselves a prescription discount card.

 At their core, prescription discount cards can help reduce the cost of many prescription medications, alleviating the stress and financial burden surrounding medications.
 To help you mitigate your out-of-pocket medication expenses, here is a holistic guide to prescription discount cards for older adults.
 In this article, we’ll take a look at what these discount cards do, if you need to pay for them, and how to choose the best one for your needs.

 What is a Prescription Discount Card?